Marsh Supermarkets: 1959-2006: The Estel and Don Marsh years

 In 1991, major changes came to Marsh Supermarkets.
 The company headquarters moved to a new location along Interstate 69 in Fishers, Indiana.
 Marsh also released a new plan to re-format the stores, known as the "Supermarket of the Future" campaign.
 This new format made Marsh Supermarket stores open 24 hours, seven days a week.
 Also, a full-service pharmacy was implemented, along with a "help-yourself" style food court which contained food items ranging from salads to sushi, as well as a bagel shop and espresso bar.
 In store banks were also installed, as well as Fielding's Playhouse for toddlers, a New York Style Pizzeria, and an ATA travel center.
-The new policy seemed to implement the area it inhabited, the crossroads of America.

-As a regional supermarket chain, Marsh tried to support regional suppliers by stocking regional favorites, such as Indianapolis-based Roselyn Recipe, which some of the national chain competitors tend to ignore.
+As a regional supermarket chain, Marsh tried to support regional suppliers by stocking regional favorites, such as Indianapolis-based Roselyn Bakery, which some of the national chain competitors tend to ignore.

+In December 1995, Marsh debuted its Marsh Fresh Express Home Delivery service, which allowed customers to order groceries via phone or fax for store pickup or home delivery.
+Online ordering was added later.
+Marsh discontinued the service in February 2003, citing increasing costs of the third-party software on which the service depended.

 Marsh eliminated their smaller Central Indiana competitors by purchasing the eight-unit O'Malia's Food Markets chain in 2001, the two-store chain Carter's Supermarkets in 2001, and in two separate purchases, three Mr. D's Fresh Food Markets stores in 2003.
 The O'Malia stores were kept as a separate banner that specialized in the upscale food trade.
 The Mr. D's stores were converted to the O'Malia banner, while both Carter stores were closed.

 Marsh made attempts to expand beyond their Indiana-Ohio market to other areas such as Chicago in 2005, but were driven out by larger competition in less than a year of operation there.
-As competition mounted and growth slowed, Marsh Supermarkets in 2005 began to explore the option of being purchased.
-In 2006, Sun Capital purchased their first supermarket chain, and returned Marsh Supermarkets to being a private company after 53 years.

 In February 2006, Marsh Supermarkets announced that they were ending its longtime sponsorship of the Indiana State Fair due to the company's financial problems.
-The sponsorship was $175,000 per year and it included naming rights for the fair's Grandstand, Blue Ribbon Pavilion and Agriculture-Horticulture Building.
+The sponsorship was $175,000 per year, and it included naming rights for the fair's Grandstand, Blue Ribbon Pavilion and Agriculture-Horticulture Building.
 The Marsh name remained on the Blue Ribbon Pavilion as late as 2015 when the Indiana State Fair was able to recruit Elements Financial as a new sponsor to replace Marsh.